An Introduction to the 5 Flavors in Traditional Chinese Medicine

 Acts on the liver and gall bladder, astringes and consolidates

-Energetic movement is up and out
+Energetic Movement: Up and out

-Frustration/anger/resentment
+Emotion: Frustration/anger/resentment

 Examples: Citrus, apple cider vinegar, sauer kraut, sourdough bread